stevend1974/AndroidAcronymMgmt/README.md

 Android Acronym Management App

-## Acronymer &mdash; Sample Android App for Managing Acronyms
+## Acronymer &mdash; Android App for Managing Acronyms

 This is a sample android application showing how to manage Acronyms.